stefansundin/s3verify/README.md

       --debug                 Turn on debug logging.
       --endpoint-url string   Override the S3 endpoint URL. (for use with S3 compatible APIs) -h, --help                  Show this help.
       --no-sign-request       Do not sign requests.
+This does not work with Amazon S3, but may work with other S3 APIs.
       --no-verify-ssl         Do not verify SSL certificates.
       --profile string        Use a specific profile from your credential file.
       --region string         The region to use.
 Overrides config/env settings.
 Avoids one API call.